cellis/rails-angularui-bootstrap/README.md

 ```javascript
 	//= require rails-angularui-bootstrap
 ```
-to your app/assets/javascripts/application.js file.
+to your `app/assets/javascripts/application.js` file.

 You're done.

-Don't want to include every template?
+***

-You can include each template individually with
+If you don't want to include every template, you can include each template individually with

 ```javascript
 	//= require templates/rails-angularui-bootstrap/<name_of_template_1>